 And there was the Full Moon Gong Bath.
 I prioritize stuff like this at Miraval; you can get a hot stone massage so many places, but where else can you have a gong bath?
 This was a special offering on the night of the full moon.
 It turned out to involve lying on a yoga mat, along with about fifty other people doing same, while master healers Pamela Lancaster and Tim Frank played enormous gongs and Himalayan singing bowls such that the sound enveloped and washed over us in a deeply mind-clearing way.
 The vibrations of the Full Moon singing bowls are used in Tibetan medical care, the different bowls tuned to notes that correspond to the body’s energy chakras.

 A note about Dr. Tim Frank, Naturopathic Physician and Native American Shamanic Healer: I met him on our first visit here, for his Spirit Flight transformational healing ceremony, winner of “Best Spa Treatment” from SpaFinder Reader’s Choice Awards two years in a row.
 If you can roll with shamanic drumming, chanting, sage burning, feather flapping, etc., this is the most amazing mind-body-spirit healing experience, a combo of all the above plus massage, acupuncture, CranioSacral work, spinal alignment, and warm towel wrap.
-(Now, when I have any kind of healing treatment, Philip asks, “Was it chanting or non-chanting?”
+(Now, when I have any kind of healing treatment, my husband asks, “Was it chanting or non-chanting?”
 See: Airplane!)
 Tim and Pam are married and both are intense, perceptive, insightful and kind.

 This week, in a private Water Lotus session with Pam, she and I stood in the Yucca Cabana pool under its canvas sun shade and did a Native-American-style ritual of the four directions (regarding mother earth, father sky, spiritual challenges, creativity, the wisdom of ancestors, the courage to be still within yourself and listen), and then I floated, supported on foam noodles and pillows, while she played the singing bowls in the water and actually on my body—which feeling, with the sound coming through the water and moving through your torso and limbs and filling your ears, is really fabulously relaxing and enlivening.